Difference Between King Crab and Snow Crab

 King Crab vs Snow Crab

-The difference between king crab and snow crab is that King Crab has short legs while Snow Crab has big legs.
+The difference between a king crab and a snow crab is that King Crab has short legs while Snow Crab has big legs.
 Size is an important factor when it comes to crabs.
 Both of these are one of the most popular seafood eaten.
-The methods of making both are different and they are not made easily.
-Both have different flavors which maintain their popularity.
+The methods of making both are different, and they are not made easily.
+Both have different flavours, which maintain their popularity.

 King Crab vs Snow Crab

-King crabs are a taxonomic group of decapod crustaceans that are found mainly in the oceans in cold climates.
+King crabs are a taxonomic group of decapod crustaceans found mainly in cold climates in the oceans.
 If we talk about their size, then they are big.
 These are mainly sold as food.

 Chionocetes opilio is commonly known as Snow Crab.
 As the name suggests, these crabs are found in snowy places.
 Many of their species have spread.